rbrtsmith/rbrtsmith.github.io/_posts/2015-11-07-jquery-is-still-relevant.md

 ---
 title: "jQuery is still relevant"
-meta: "I disagree with the current trend of 'jQuery no longer relevant'""
+meta: "I disagree with the current trend of 'jQuery no longer relevant'"
 date: 2015-11-07
 layout: posts
 pageClass: posts